 Both books complement each other as to the level of detail on diverse issues.

 Strongly recommended is also 29 + Evidences for Macroevolution: the Scientific Case for Common Descent, which discusses historical evidence for the facts of evolution, facts that are independent of its actual mechanism.
-Highly useful reading is also Science and Creationism: A View from the National Academy of Sciences, Second Edition (1999).
+Highly useful reading is also Science and Creationism: A View from the National Academy of Sciences, Second Edition, 1999 (downloadable from link).
 There is much other informative material about evolution on the web as well.

 "The word "random" is a basic technical term in most branches of science.
 It is used to discuss the motions of molecules in a gas, the fluctuations of quantum fields, noise in electronic devices, and the statistical errors in a data set, to give but a few examples.
 So if the word "random" necessarily entails the idea that some events are "unguided" in the sense of falling "outside of the bounds of divine providence," we should have to condemn as incompatible with Christian faith a great deal of modern physics, chemistry, geology, and astronomy, as well as biology.